kirschte/rlopt/README.md

 ![RLSort vs. BubbleSort](assets/rl_bubble.png)

-Note, that due to the restricted actions (imcrement by one, reset to zero) just algorithms of a n²-magnitude could be learned.
+Note, that due to the restricted actions (increment by one, reset to zero) just algorithms of an n²-magnitude could be learned.

 #### Example call (of the original version)